Southern Style Hoppin’ John Recipe

 I don’t know about you but I could use some good luck and prosperity.

 So, if you are a little superstitious, you will enjoy the peas on January 1st.
-The most common way they are served is in a dish called Hoppin’ John!
+The most common way to serve them is in a dish called Hoppin’ John!

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!